AdaCore/spark2014/lrm/source/subprograms.rst

    though I my equal J.
 #.
 Each ``export`` shall appear exactly once in a
    ``dependency_relation``.
-A subcomponent of a composite object V is suffice to show an appearance of V but more than one distinct subcomponent V may appear as an ``export``
+A subcomponent of a composite object V is sufficient to show an appearance of V but more than one distinct subcomponent V may appear as an ``export``
 #.
 Each ``import`` shall appear at least once in a
    ``dependency_relation``.